shixm-cloud/ENVR3002/Lab1.md

 Lecturer explain the functions some tabs in the MATLAB IDE, the _current directory_, the _workspace_, the _help_ system ...

 Sooner or later, you will meet problems which MATLAB cannot solve in one line.
 A collection of statements to solve such a problem is called a _program_.
 Then you will need to generate a script file to save your program.

 Create a new script file from the MATLAB desktop.
 It is generally a good habit to save it first before typing in even your first line of code.
 MATLAB script is usually saved as a .m file.
 As an exercise, type the following two lines of code in your script file.
 ```
 x = 0 : pi/100 :10*pi;
 plot(x, exp(-0.1*x) .* sin(x), 'r'), grid
 ```
 After saving the changes.
 You can run it either by either click the _**run**_ button on the editor screen, or by typing the file name in your command window (you have to change the current directory to where your script file is).

 ### Exercises

+test test